wuxc/pywin32doc/md/win32security.md

   - [RevertToSelf](win32security.md#win32securityreverttoself)

-    Terminates the impersonation of a client application.&nbsp;
+    Terminates the impersonation of a client application\.&nbsp;

   - [LogonUser](win32security.md#win32securitylogonuser)

-    Attempts to log a user on to the local computer, that is, to the computer from which LogonUser was called.
-You cannot use LogonUser to log on to a remote computer.&nbsp;
+    Attempts to log a user on to the local computer, that is, to the computer from which LogonUser was called\.
+You cannot use LogonUser to log on to a remote computer\.&nbsp;

   - [LogonUserEx](win32security.md#win32securitylogonuserex)